 [Where applicable] The bilateral arrangement signed between <Serbia or Montenegro> and <IPA II Beneficiary 2> adopted on DD/MM/201Y;

+Decrees

+Financial Agreement (appropriate for the programme);

+Rules of Procedures of PSC;

+Control Guidelines for CA and Control Body;

-)Other documents related to the implementation of the CBC programmes (e.g. Joint Monitoring Committee rules of procedures, rules of procedure of the project steering committee under the technical assistance service contracts (TASC), operating inter-institutional agreements between programme bodies, etc.).
+Other documents related to the implementation of the CBC programmes (e.g. Joint Monitoring Committee rules of procedures, rules of procedure of the project steering committee under the technical assistance service contracts (TASC), operating inter-institutional agreements between programme bodies, etc.).

 JTS staff members are expected to be familiar with all these documents where applicable.